May 14, 2018

-SELF-DRIVING CARS LEGISLATION SHOULD PRESERVE STATE VEHICLE LICENSING AND FRANCHISE LAWS
+SELF-DRIVING CARS LEGISLATION MUST PRESERVE STATE VEHICLE FRANCHISE LAWS (S. 1885/H.R.
+3388)

-OPPOSE S. 1634/H.R.
-3449 – OVERBROAD RECALL BILLS
+OPPOSE OVERBROAD RECALL BILLS (S. 1634/H.R.
+3449)

-Sen. Blumenthal (D-Conn.) and Rep. Schakowsky (D-Ill.) introduced partisan bills (S. 1634/H.R.
-3449) that could cripple the used-car market by halting the sale or wholesale of any used car under open recall by a dealer, even though most vehicle recalls do not require the drastic step of grounding.
-These bills would create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for such minor matters as a peeling sticker.
+Sen. Blumenthal (D-Conn.) and Rep. Schakowsky (D-Ill.) have introduced bills (S. 1634/H.R.
+3449) that could cripple the used car market by halting the sale or wholesale by a dealer of any used car under open recall, even though most vehicle recalls do not require the drastic step of grounding.
+These bills would create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for minor matters such as a peeling sticker.
 Because of a shortage of recall parts, it often takes months to repair recalled vehicles.
 A 2015 study by J.D.
 Power found that enactment of these bills would result in an average “trade-in tax” of $1,210, and some consumers’ trade-in values would decline by $4,000 to $5,000.
-Lowering trade-in values would immediately hurt car buyers by reducing the down payment a consumer could use to buy a newer vehicle.
-Also, since the bills do not regulate private sales, recalled cars would be pushed into the unregulated private market, making it more difficult to complete recall repairs.
+The Senate Commerce Committee rejected an amendment nearly identical to S. 1634 in 2015.
+Congress should support initiatives to increase recall completion rates and oppose S. 1634/H.R.
+3449, which creates a “trade-in tax”.

 Download the brief